hartwigmedical/hmftools/sv-linx/README.md

 #### Amplification, deletion and disruption drivers

 ##### Homozygous disruption drivers
-LINX can optionally take as input a catalog of point mutation, amplification and homozygous deletion drivers which is created by PURPLE based on the raw somatic variant data and determined copy number profile.
-LINX leverages it’s chaining logic to extend the driver catalog by searching for 2 additional types of biallelic disruptions which disrupt all copies of the gene but do not cause a homozygous deletion in an exonic segment (which is PURPLE’s criteria for homozygous deletion).
-Specifically LINX searches for 2 additional types of homozygous disruptions:
+Linx can optionally take as input a catalog of point mutation, amplification and homozygous deletion drivers which is created by PURPLE based on the raw somatic variant data and determined copy number profile.
+Linx leverages it’s chaining logic to extend the driver catalog by searching for 2 additional types of biallelic disruptions which disrupt all copies of the gene but do not cause a homozygous deletion in an exonic segment (which is PURPLE’s criteria for homozygous deletion).
+Specifically Linx searches for 2 additional types of homozygous disruptions:
 * Disruptive Breakends - Any pair of disruptive breakends that form a deletion bridge or are oriented away from each other and both cause the copy number to drop to <0.5 after allowing for the JCN of any overlapping deletion bridges.
 * Disruptive Duplications - Any duplication which has both breakends disruptive in the transcript and a JCN >= flanking copy number at both ends.

 ##### Linkage of drivers to contributing structural variant clusters
-We link each driver in the catalog that is affected by genomic rearrangements (ie. high level amplifications, homozygous deletions and biallelic point mutations in TSG with LOH and the homozygous disruptions found by LINX) to each structural variant cluster which contributed to the driver.
+We link each driver in the catalog that is affected by genomic rearrangements (ie. high level amplifications, homozygous deletions and biallelic point mutations in TSG with LOH and the homozygous disruptions found by Linx) to each structural variant cluster which contributed to the driver.
 1 or more structural variant clusters may contribute to each event and/or the driver may be caused by a whole chromosome or whole arm event which cannot be mapped to a specific variant but which has caused significant copy number gain or loss

 Amplifications drivers are linked to either one or more clusters which explain the gain in copy number over the gene (marked as type 'GAIN'), a gain in copy number in the centromere (marked as type 'GAIN_ARM') or across the whole chromosome (marked as type 'GAIN_CHR').
 More than 1 of these factors can be recorded as a cause of amplification if its copy number gain is at least 33% of the largest contributing factor.
 To determine whether a cluster contributes to gene amplification, the copy number change of all its breakends surrounding the gene are summed into a net cluster copy number gain, and the copy number loss of any opposing clusters are subtracted.
 If a net gain remains, then the cluster is considered as contributing to the gene amplification.